RILAB/bis101/lecture16.md

 We can use cloning to make libraries of seuqence (cDNA or DNA).
 But how do we check for presence of sequence of interest.

-Gel electrophoresis.
-Can separate DNA based on size.
-DNA negatively charged, so can run current and DNA moves through gel.

-Can also use a petri dish of colonies.
+Can use a petri dish of colonies or gel.

 Transfer DNA from gel or plate onto a membrane, and wash the membrane with radioactively labelled sequence of interest.
 Then expose to X-Ray film (results is **autoradiogram**)and find witch band or which colony has sequence.
 Can also use flourescently tagged DNA and expose to light and photograph.